apitrace/apitrace/DEVELOPMENT.markdown

            /      |      \
      glxtrace  wgltrace  cgltrace

-And here is a quick synopsis of what the layers do:
+Here is a quick synopsis of what the layers do:

  * specs -- specification of the API, expressed in a Python class hierarchy

  * dispatch -- runtime dispatch of calls to DLLs (open the DLL, get the symbol address, and call it passing all arguments as-is)

- * helpers -- helper functions to determine sizes of array/blob/etc, and other.
-   It often needs to dispatch calls to give the answers.
+ * helpers -- helper functions to determine sizes of arrays, blobs, etc.  It often needs to dispatch calls to give the answers.

  * trace -- generate C++ code for tracing an API based on its spec